ciotlosm/lovelace-thermostat-dark-card/CONTRIBUTING.md

 ## Release Process

-Merging to master does NOT create a release.
-Releases are manual:
+Releases are automatic.
+When a PR is merged to master:

 ```
-1. Merge your PR to master
-2. Go to GitHub → Releases → Create a new release
-3. Create a new tag (e.g. v2.0.0) targeting master
-4. Publish the release
-5. release.yml triggers automatically:
+1. release.yml triggers automatically
-   - Builds the card
+2. It builds the card and runs HACS validation
+3. It reads the version from package.json
+4. If that version tag doesn't exist yet, it creates a GitHub Release
-   - Uploads thermostat-dark-card.js as a release asset
+5. The built JS file is uploaded as a release asset
-   - Runs HACS validation
-6. HACS users see the new version and can update
+6. HACS users see the new version
 ```

+To trigger a new release, bump the version in `package.json` as part of your PR.
+If the version in `package.json` already has a corresponding tag, no release is created.

 ## How HACS Installs